|

 to promote the Swiss-based Red Cross.
 These may have been components of

 the program they used on the Chautauqua Circuit.
+They

 The family spent the 1940s on concert tours throughout the U.S. and